Hair, Skin & Nails

 Follow all directions on the product label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use this product if you are allergic to biotin.
+You should not use this product if you are allergic to Hair, Skin & Nails.

-Before using biotin, talk to your healthcare provider.
+Before using Hair, Skin & Nails, talk to your healthcare provider.
 Your dose needs may be different:

 if you have kidney disease;